-Since April 2010:
+Since April 2010,

-- The SSCB and the Safeguarding Service have developed a Hidden Harm Strategy.
-In addition, joined up work is being carried out with the Safeguarding Adults Board and the Safer Sunderland Partnership, by taking a 'whole-family' approach to Hidden Harm - The SSCB has reviewed and revised procedures on responding to the needs of children missing from home and care and these are now fully implemented.
-A Preventative Group has been set up, and charged with analysing the relevant data in order to recommend actions to reduce the numbers - Actions continue to embed Common Assessment Framework (CAF) across the city.
-The numbers of CAFs being completed is rising, as is partner buy-in to the process - SSCB procedures have been reviewed and are compliant with Working Together 2010 - SSCB is supporting in a two year Graded Care Profile pilot being led by Children's Services, taking a multi-agency approach to assessing neglect.
-A supported induction process provided by the NSPCC has been completed - Two AIM 2 training programmes have been carried out for leads completing the AIM 2 assessment - An audit has been undertaken in respect of the number of children subject of a child protection plan for 18 months+, with an action plan in place to address the recommendations.
+- The SSCB and the Safeguarding Service have developed the Hidden Harm Strategy.
+In addition, joined up work is being carried out with the Safeguarding Adults Board and the Safer Sunderland Partnership, by taking a 'whole-family' approach to Hidden Harm. - The SSCB has reviewed and revised procedures on responding to the needs of children missing from home and care and these are now fully implemented.
+A Preventative Group has been set up, and charged with analysing the relevant data in order to recommend actions to reduce the numbers. - Actions have been taken and continue to be taken to embed Common Assessment Framework (CAF) across the City.
+The numbers of CAFs being completed is rising, as is partner buy-in to the process. - SSCB procedures have been reviewed and are compliant with Working Together 2010 SSCB is supporting in a two year Graded Care Profile pilot being led by Children's Services taking a multi-agency approach to assessing neglect.
+A supported induction process provided by the NSPCC has been completed. - Two AIM 2 training programmes have been carried out for leads completing the AIM 2 assessment - An audit has been undertaken in respect of the number of children subject of a child protection plan for 18 months+ with an action plan in place to address the recommendations.

-In addition, Safeguarding Services have made a number changes to improve outcomes for Children in Need and children in need of protection:
+In addition, Safeguarding Services have made a number changes to improve outcomes for Children in Need and Children in need of protection:

-• The service specification for Therapeutic Services has been reviewed, the contract awarded and the successful bidder is due to begin service delivery in august 2011

-- Great steps have been made to stabilise the workforce within the social work service.
-A recruitment drive in the USA, as well as the appointment of a number of newly qualified social workers, has contributed to a very low level of vacancies in the service - Children's Social Work Service has also been restructured so that social workers are based in localities; this will enhance professional relationships - A Child in Need team has also been put in place.
-This ensures equality of service delivery to Children in Need.
-It is also anticipated that this will increase the appropriateness of the referrals received by the service - A revised audit process has been implemented to monitor work, recognise good practice and where improvements are required.
+- The contract for Therapeutic Services has been reviewed and has gone out to tender.
+The contract has been awarded and the successful service provider should be delivering the service by August 2011. - Great steps have been made to stabilise the workforce within the social work service.
+A recruitment drive in the USA, as well as the appointment of a number of newly qualified social workers, has contributed to a very low level of vacancies in the service (only three vacancies in June 2011). - The social work service has also been restructured so that social workers are based in localities; this will enhance professional relationships. - A Child in Need team has also been put in place.
+This is in recognition that Children in Need are entitled to an equal level of service as those who are in need of protection.
+It is hoped that this will also increase the appropriateness of the referrals received by the service. - A revised audit process has been implemented to monitor work, and recognise good practice and where improvements are required.

-- Continue to reduce the number of children missing from home and care - Complete and evaluate the 2 year Graded Care Profile pilot in conjunction with Children's Services and the NSPCC - Deliver awareness raising sessions for agency contributing to the AIM2 assessments.
+- Continue to reduce the number of children missing from home and care - Complete and evaluate the 2 year Graded Care Profile pilot in conjunction with Children's Services and the NSPCC - Deliver awareness raising sessions for agency contributing to the AIM2 assessments